AideTechBot/webgl-tweakin/README.md

-This is just some WebGL fun for myself.
+This is just some WebGL/NextJS fun for myself.
 It may turn out to be something though.